healeycodes/boids/README.md

 This compiles the program into WebAssembly in the `dist` folder.

-The WebAssembly program can be viewed on `index.html`.
+The simulation can be viewed in a web browser via `index.html`.
+To get this working locally, you may need to serve the files from a web server.

 <br>